Crocus: Similarly named species

-Some crocus species, known as "autumn crocus", flower in late summer and autumn, during (autumnal) rains, after summer's heat and drought, the name autumn crocus is also often used as a common name for Colchicum, which is in its own family (Colchicaceae) in the lily order Liliales.
-Colchicum are also known as meadow saffron, though unlike true saffron, the plants are toxic.
-Crocus species have three stamens while Colchicum species have six stamens.
-In addition, crocus have one style, while Colchicum have three.
+Some crocus species, known as "autumn crocus", flower in late summer and autumn, during (autumnal) rains, after summer's heat and drought.
+The name autumn crocus is also often used as a common name for Colchicum, which is not a true crocus but in its own family (Colchicaceae) in the lily order Liliales.
+The plants are toxic, but have medicinal uses.
+Colchicum are also known as meadow saffron, though true saffron is not toxic.
+Crocus species have three stamens while Colchicum species have six; crocus have one style, while Colchicum have three.

 Some Pulsatilla species are also called "prairie crocus" (previously Anemone patens) or "wild crocus", but they belong to the buttercup family (Ranunculaceae).
-Pulsatilla species, which are commonly called pasqueflowers, in contrast to crocus's, have rhizomes, the foliage is covered with long soft hairs, and the flowers are produced on above-ground stems.
+Pulsatilla species, which are commonly called pasqueflowers, unlike crocuses have rhizomes, the foliage is covered with long soft hairs, and the flowers are produced on above-ground stems.

 Etymology

-"Crocus", the name of the genus is Late Middle English (late 14th century) and also denotes saffron.
-It is derived via Latin crocus from the Greek κρόκος (krokos).
-This, in turn, is probably a loan word from a Semitic language, related to Hebrew כרכום karkōm, Aramaic ܟܟܘܪܟܟܡܡܐ kurkama, and Arabic كركم kurkum, meaning saffron (Crocus sativus), "saffron yellow" or turmeric (see Curcuma), another yellow dye.
+"Crocus", the name of the genus, is Late Middle English (late 14th century) and also denotes saffron.
+It is derived via Latin crocus from the Greek κρόκος (krokos), which is itself probably a loan word from a Semitic language, related to Hebrew כרכום karkōm, Aramaic ܟܟܘܪܟܟܡܡܐ kurkama, and Arabic كركم kurkum, meaning saffron (Crocus sativus), "saffron yellow" or turmeric (see Curcuma), another yellow dye.
 The word ultimately traces back to the Sanskrit kunkumam (कुङ्कुमं) for "saffron".
-The English name is a learned 16th-century adoption from the Latin, but Old English already had croh for saffron, introduced by the Romans.
+The English name is a learned 16th-century adoption from the Latin safranum, but Old English already had croh for saffron, introduced by the Romans.